ivan-grebe/Virtual-Piano-To-Midi/README.md

 ## Usage

-Navigate to the installed folder and run
+Navigate to the installed folder in your command prompt and run
 ```bash
 python vp_to_midi.py
 ```